JayODonoghue/ROCK-PAPER-SCISSORS-PP2/README.md

 * I want the site to be responsive to my device.
 * I want the site to be easy to navigate.

+#### Returning Visitor Goals

+* I want to see a display modal appear to inform who the winner of the game is.
+* I want to be able to start a new game once a winner from the previous game is declared.

+#### Frequent Visitor Goals

+* I want to be able to continue to play for no matter how long with the reassurance that the game will perform with consistency every time.